KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.MouseState.md

 ### IsLeftButtonUp()

-Returns a value indicating whether or not the left mouse button is in the up position.
+Returns a value indicating whether the left mouse button is in the up position.

 ```csharp
 public bool IsLeftButtonUp();